Information on the Incomes Register

-At the moment, employers need to supply information about the wages they pay to various parties in a number of technological formats and according to different schedules.
-In the future, employers will only need to submit such information once to the Incomes Register, from which the parties who need the information can retrieve it.
+Employers need to submit information on paid wages once to the Incomes Register, from which the parties who need the information can retrieve it.
 The Incomes Register will replace the most common reporting obligations.
 If complementary data is also submitted to the Incomes Register, it will also replace many pay certificates and other reports that employers currently need to supply in benefits applications, for example.

 The information can be submitted to the Incomes Register using a technical interface.
 This refers to an electronic link between a payroll system and the Incomes Register, which allows earnings payment data to be reported directly from the payroll system into the Incomes Register without any need for the party reporting the data to log into a separate Incomes Register reporting service.
 This reduces the amount of manual work involved in the reporting process.